AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 Logo
 ----

-This subsection is where logos are uploaded and/or deleted, and where the main catalogue logo is set.
+This subsection is where logos are uploaded and/or deleted, and where the main catalog logo is set.
 New logos can be uploaded using the green "Choose or drop images here" button, and the current catalog logo is shown on the left.
-For logos that have been uploaded, there are options (icons, from left to right) to set as the catalogue logo, set as the favicon, or delete.
+For logos that have been uploaded, there are options (icons, from left to right) to set as the catalog logo, set as the favicon, or delete.

 |image26|